Qantas fleet: Order history

 In May 2022, Qantas placed an order for 12 Airbus A350-1000 for the Project Sunrise program.
 The first is expected to be delivered to Qantas in late 2026.
 An Airbus A350-1000 was flown to Sydney from Toulouse via Perth wearing Qantas decals to celebrate this order.
 The 238 seats will be split into six first class suites (three-abreast), 52 business class suites (four-abreast), 40 premium economy seats at 40″ pitch (eight-abreast) and 140 economy class seats at 33″ pitch (nine-abreast).
 The A350-1000 will be specially designed and certified for Qantas's requirements, it will feature a rear centre tank (RCT) that allows the aircraft to fly the distances required.
 In the same announcement, they finalised their order for the Airbus A321XLR and Airbus A220.

 In February 2023, Qantas exercised nine purchase right options for the A220-300 aircraft, taking the total number of A220-300s on firm order to 29 for QantasLink.

 In August 2023, Qantas ordered 24 new aircraft: four Boeing 787-9, eight Boeing 787-10, and 12 Airbus A350-1000.
 The former two will replace Airbus A330 aircraft from 2027.
 Qantas has purchase right options with Boeing and Airbus "to provide flexibility for future growth and, ultimately, replacement of the A380 fleet" from 2032.

 In August 2025, Qantas exercised twenty purchase right options for an incremental order for 20 Airbus A321XLR aircraft to continue the replacement of the Boeing 737-800s, bringing the total order for Qantas to 48.
 16 of these aircraft will be fitted with lie-flat business class seats and seat-back entertainment screens to operate a mix of medium-haul international and transcontinental routes.
 The aircraft with this new configuration will begin to arrive from 2028.

+In August 2026, alongside its 2025–26 full-year results, Qantas announced that the Airbus A380 fleet would begin retiring from calendar 2028 rather than from the 2032 financial year as previously indicated, and that it was in discussions with Airbus and Boeing about converting around 20 existing purchase rights into firm orders for Airbus A350 and Boeing 787 aircraft from 2030.
+The type, variant and quantity had not been determined at the time of the announcement.